kent-lopez9/x86-to-C-Interface-Programming-Project/README.md

 | 2^24 (16,777,216) | 0.043472 | 0.016492 | 2.64x |
 | 2^28 (268,435,456) | 0.697592 | 0.267141 | 2.61x |

+> Note: values are based on the video because it can have a minor change in value each time it is executed.

 **Correctness Validation: PASSED** at all three vector sizes.
 The first 10 elements of `Z` from the C kernel and the assembly kernel match exactly at every size tested.